Behind the scenes

 Specialist conservators ensure that the collection of the Stedelijk Museum is maintained in good condition.
-The almost 90,000 objects and art works of all kinds of materials and techniques require a specific approach.
+The more than 100.000 objects and art works of all kinds of materials and techniques require a specific approach.

 THE WORK OF THE CONSERVATORS